fercho-dev/fercho-dev/README.md

 ---

+#### ✅ To-Do app

+Simple To-Do app created using React.

+Things I learned:
+- Build an app with React
+- Simple state management with React.Context
+- Use React Hooks

+<a href="https://ferchoeth.github.io/todo-react-app/" target="_blank">👉🏼 Start cooking!</a>

+<a href="https://github.com/ferchoeth/todo-react-app" target="_blank">👉🏼 See the code</a>

+---

 #### ⭐️ Top rated movies

 A website showing the top rated movies around the world.
 Data is obtain from The Movie Database API.